Associate Degree Programs

 Explore Urban College of Boston’s associate degree programs

-Urban College of Boston (UCB) offers three associate degree programs.
+Urban College of Boston offers three associate degree programs.
 Click on the link below to view degree requirements or to request information:

 Students are required to complete 60 credits (generally 20 courses) to attain an associate degree.